Jack King (animator): Career

 By June 1933, Schlesinger had rounded out his staff and started work on producing animated short films.
 Tom Palmer had been appointed production manager and director, with King as the head animator.
 Among the staff were two of King's former associates from Disney, animators Paul Fennell and Bill Mason.
 According to animation historian Michael Barrier, Schlesinger placed former Disney animators in charge of the studio in hopes of effectively competing with the Disney studio.

-Tom Palmer left the studio after completing only two short films.
+Palmer was fired after working on two unsatisfactory short films.
 He was replaced as director by Earl Duvall, a former story man for both Disney and Harman and Ising.
-Duvall himself left the studio after completing five short films.
+Duvall himself was also fired after completing five short films.
 Schlesinger was in need of new directors, and even composer Bernard B. Brown received credits for directing two Merrie Melodies shorts.
 By early 1934, Schlesinger appointed Friz Freleng as the main director of the Merrie Melodies series and King as the main director of the Looney Tunes series.
 King handled many of the studio's animated short films starring Buddy, and was responsible for the final year of Buddy films.

 By 1935, Buddy was being phased out in favor of new characters; among them was Beans, an anthropomorphic cat.
 King directed A Cartoonist's Nightmare, Beans' first starring role.
 King directed a total of eight animated shorts featuring Beans.
 Michael Barrier describes Beans under King's direction as resembling Mickey Mouse's incarnation of the early 1930s.
 Their designs were certainly similar, with both characters having a white face and black body, but in characterization Beans was a pint-sized hero resembling the plucky, boyish, and heroic Mickey featured in The Klondike Kid (1932) and The Mail Pilot (1933).